archivesunleashed/aut/.github/PULL_REQUEST_TEMPLATE.md

 **GitHub issue(s)**:

+If you are responding to an AUT issue, please mention their numbers below.

 * ex: #1
 * ex: #2

 # What does this Pull Request do?

-A brief description of what the intended result of the PR will be, what problem it solves, technical details, and possible side effects.
+A brief description of what the intended result of the Pull Request (PR) will be, what problem it solves, technical details, and any possible side effects.

 Example:
 * Changes x feature to such that y